adamhlt/TL-WR841N/README.md

 As I expect I can easily find the ground, then with my multimeter I looked for other pins, the output is 3,3 V. The two last pins, seems to be RX and TX, one is 0 V and the other oscillate, which can mean it send datas.

 ![Pins Photo](https://github.com/adamhlt/TL-WR841N/blob/main/Ressources/img3.png?raw=true)

+### 3 - Use logic analyser

+So, after soldering pins to test outputs easier, I can use my logic analyser to see datas and try to identify the protocol.